Tasha Baxter

 Tasha Baxter (born 2 July 1981) is a South African singer-songwriter.
-Baxter won "Newcomer of the Year" and "Best Pop Album" at the 14th South African Music Awards for her album "Colour Of Me".
+Baxter has 5 South African Music Awards nominations and won "Best Pop Album" and "Newcomer of the Year" for her album "Colour of Me".

-Baxter is most well known for her debut solo studio album "Colour Of Me" on EMI South Africa and for her collaborations in Electronic dance music and Drum & Bass with multiple songs reaching number one and top positions on the Beatport charts such as "Snowblind" with Au5 and "Cloudburn" with Feed Me and on the Top 40 UK singles charts with "In the Beginning" with Roger Goode.
+Baxter is most well known in South Africa for her debut solo studio album "Colour of Me" on EMI.
+Internationally Baxter became prominent for her collaborations in the electronic dance music and drum and bass scenes.
+Multiple of Baxter's collaborations reached number one or top positions on the Beatport charts, such as "Snowblind" with Au5 and "Cloudburn" with Feed Me, and on the Top 40 UK singles charts with "In the Beginning" with Roger Goode.

 Early life

 Baxter was born on 2 July 1981 in Cape Town, South Africa.
 She learnt to play piano at a young age and sang in the school choir.
-At 12 years old her father taught her how to play guitar on steel twelve string guitar.
-She played in local bands as a teenager while developing her musical talents, playing in a Christian metal band as well as singing and performing with local drum & bass DJ's such as Counterstrike.
+At 12 years old, her father taught her how to play guitar on steel twelve string guitar.
+She played in local bands as a teenager while developing her musical talents, playing in a Christian metal band as well as singing and performing with local drum and bass DJs such as Counterstrike.